 Guatemala is a tiny Central American country that has a lot to offer.
-The country’s name means “land of trees”, and it certainly offers that, from the humid tropical lowland forests surrounding the World famous ancient Mayan ruins of Tikal (that host tame Ocellated Turkeys and Orange-breasted Falcon); to broadleaf forests on the foothills of volcanos (that hold Azure-rumped Tanager), to highland forests of Oak and Pine, which are home to the spectacular Pink-headed and Goldman’s Warblers, to the wet cloudforests, the realm of the fabled Horned Guan.
+The country’s name means “land of trees”, which is entirely appropriate – we bird humid tropical lowland forests surrounding the world famous ancient Mayan ruins of Tikal, that host the spectacular Ocellated Turkey and rare Orange-breasted Falcon.
+Broadleaf forests in the foothills of volcanos have the very local Azure-rumped Tanager, and highland pine-oak forests are home to the likes of Pink-headed and Goldman’s Warblers.
+The wet cloudforests are home to some of the most wanted species of all, the outrageous Respendant Quetzal and the fabled Horned Guan.

 Day 2: Guatemala City to Los Tarrales.
-An early morning departure will be required to transfer to the Los Tarrales reserve, one of Guatemala’s premier birding areas, located 130km west of Guatemala City.
-The reserve is situated on the south slope of Atitlan Volcano (conspicuous from the lodge), and boasts a bird list of 400 species.
-This is due to the elevational range the reserve covers, from 1640ft/500m at the lodge itself, to 11,480ft/3500m at the peak of the volcano, comprising three different biomes where the volcano abuts the Pacific lowlands.
+An early morning departure will be required to transfer to the Los Tarrales Natural Reserve, where we spend two nights.
+It is one of Guatemala’s premier birding areas, located 130km west of Guatemala City, on the south slope of the Atitlan Volcano.
+It boasts a bird list of 400 species due to the elevational range the reserve covers, from 160 ft.
+(500 m.) at the lodge itself, to 11500 ft.
+(3500 m.) at the peak of the volcano, comprising three different biomes where the volcano abuts the Pacific lowlands.
 Habitats that we shall cover during our time in Tarrales include lowland rainforest, foothill forest, and cloudforest on the lower slopes of the volcano.

 As one of the country’s most revered birding sites, it holds a number of regional specialties, and much-wanted birds like, King Vulture, White-bellied Chachalaca, Azure-rumped Tanager, Bar-winged Oriole, Emerald-chinned Hummingbird, Blue-tailed Hummingbird, White-throated Magpie-Jay, Tody Motmot, Blue-crowned Chlorophonia, Green Shrike-Vireo, Red-throated Ant-Tanager, Prevost’s Sparrow, and Long-tailed Manakin.
-Guatemala, and Tarrales, are also major wintering sites for American Wood Warblers, with 20 species found in the area.
+Guatemala, and Tarrales, are also major wintering sites for warblers, with 20 species found in the area.

-We will arrive by mid-morning, and so have some time morning birding and some afternoon birding near the lodge after a break and lunch during the heat of the day.
-Our first day will concentrate on the lower portions of the reserve.
-Near the lodge itself we may find Bushy-crested Jay, Rufous-capped Warbler, and the hummingbird feeders can attract species like Rufous Sabrewing, and Mexican Violetear.
+We’ll spend the first day on the lower portions of the reserve.
+Near the lodge itself we may find Bushy-crested Jay, Rufous-capped Warbler, and the hummingbird feeders can attract species like Rufous Sabrewing and Mexican Violetear.
 Two nights will be spent at Los Tarrales Lodge, in full view of the Atitlan Volcano.

-Day 3: Los Tarrales.
-On this day our focus will turn to the foothill forests, a little higher than the lodge itself, at around 3280-3940ft/1000-1200m.
-In order to get there when activity is highest, we will leave the lodge with a packed breakfast, after coffee at the lodge.
-In order to reach the area, we will take 4 x 4 vehicles to get into the forest, where key target birds like Azure-rumped Tanager, Emerald-chinned Hummingbird, and Bar-winged Oriole await.
+Day 3: Los Tarrales Natural Reserve.
+On this day our focus will be the foothill forests above the lodge itself, at around 3300-4000 ft.
+(1000-1200 m.).
+We will take 4 x 4 vehicles to get into the forest, where key target birds like Azure-rumped Tanager, Emerald-chinned Hummingbird, and Bar-winged Oriole await.
 Raptors are also represented by the magnificent Ornate Hawk-Eagle and Black Hawk-Eagle, so we will keep our eyes to the skies for them.
-We will also check areas of bamboo for the erratic Blue Seedeater, and incredible Long-tailed Manakin.
-After a busy morning, we’ll return to the lodge for lunch, visiting another forest trail in the afternoon, depending on what we are still looking for.
+We will also check areas of bamboo for the erratic Blue Seedeater and incredible Long-tailed Manakin.
+After a busy morning, we’ll return to the lodge for lunch, then bird another forest trail in the afternoon, depending on what we are still looking for.
 At night, for the keen, we can go in search of Common Parauque, and Mottled and Black-and-white Owls.
-A second, and final, night will be spent at Los Tarrales Lodge.

 Day 5: San Pedro Volcano.
-A full day will be spent hiking a mountain trail up San Pedro Volcano, in search of the much-desired Horned Guan.
-This will involve initially taking a boat ride across to the far side of the lake where the trail begins.
-Once there, we will steadily walk up through three different habitats, first coffee plantations (often rich in winter warblers and other birds), the Pine and Oak forest (at around 4920ft/1500m, before reaching cloudforest, the preferred habitat of the guan, at 8530ft/2600m).
-While the hike is only around 2.5 miles/4km, it is a steep hike and so will be taken at slow pace.
-This is the shortest of the hikes available to see this guan!
+A full day will be spent on a difficult trail up the San Pedro Volcano, in search of the revered Horned Guan.
+The day will start with a boat ride across to the far side of the lake, where the trail begins.
+Once there, we will steadily walk up through three different habitats, first coffee plantations (often rich in winter warblers and other birds), then pine-oak forest, before reaching cloudforest, the preferred habitat of the guan, at about 8500 ft.
+(2600 m.).
+While the trail is only around 2.5 miles (4 km) each way, it is a steep hike and so will be taken at slow pace.
 While searching for the Horned Guan, we will also have the chance to find other cloudforest birds, like Crested and Highland Guans, Green-throated Mountain-Gem, Emerald Toucanet, Blue-throated Motmot, Belted Flycatcher, Blue-and-white Mockingbird, Black-capped Swallow, Azure-rumped Tanager, Rufous-browed Wren, and Bushy-crested Jay.
-An early start will be needed, and we will take a packed breakfast and lunch with us, and expect to arrive back at the hotel in the late afternoon.
-A second night will be spent in Santiago Atitlan, overlooking the scenic lake.
+Depending on our luck with the birds, we will probably be back in the hotel by 5:00pm.

 Day 7: Todos Santos National Park.
-Today will see us go after one of Guatemala’s most local species, the stunning, black-and-gold Goldman’s Warbler.
-This species was recently split from the familiar Yellow-rumped Warbler, but bears little resemblance to it at all, and is a real looker.
-It is confined to specific areas at high elevations in this park situated in the Cuchumatanes Mountains, at around 12,460ft/3800m, where the pine oak forests give way to open grasslands, known as paramo.
-We’ll take 4 x 4 vehicles to make our ascent to this area straightforward.
-While searching for our principal target, we will also have a chance to find the rare Ocellated Quail, and more regular species like Crescent-chested Warbler, Broad-tailed Hummingbird and local forms (future splits?) of Yellow-eyed Junco, Red Crossbill, and Northern Flicker.
-After lunch in the town of Huehuetenango, we will spend the afternoon driving to our next site, home to the Resplendent Quetzal.
-The night will be spent in San Marcos, San Rafael Pie de la Cuesta.
+Today we will use 4×4 vehicles to go after one of Guatemala’s most localized birds, the stunning black-and-gold Goldman’s Warbler.
+This species was recently split from Yellow-rumped Warbler, but bears little resemblance to it.
+It is confined to specific areas at high elevations in this park, where the pine-oak forests give way to open grasslands, known as páramo.
+While searching for our principal target, we will also have a chance to find the rare Ocellated Quail and more widespread species like Crescent-chested Warbler, Broad-tailed Hummingbird and local forms (future splits?) of Yellow-eyed Junco, Red Crossbill, and Northern Flicker.
+After lunch, we will drive to San Rafael Pie de la Cuesta.

-Day 10: El Pilar to Guatemala City and Tikal.
-In the morning we shall visit El Pilar Reserve, and area of temperate mixed pine-oak forests, at lower elevations than we will have been in for much of the tour.
-One of our main targets will be the Wine-throated Hummingbird and Bushy-crested Jay, but a long list of other birds are possible in the area, like the near endemic Black-capped Swallow, Black and Rufous-collared Thrushes, Gray Silky-Flycatcher, Blue-throated Motmot (should we still need that one), Yellow-throated Brushfinch, and a host of stunning American warblers, like Red-faced, Golden-cheeked, and Hermit Warblers, and Slate-throated Redstart.
-After lunch, we shall transfer to the airport in Guatemala City and fly to Flores International Airport, the gateway to the Mayan ruins of Tikal.
-On arrival, we will transfer to Jungle Lodge in Tikal National Park.
-The environment we will be will be totally different from the montane forest that has featured before.
-Tikal is located in lowland tropical rainforest at around 650ft/200m.
+Day 10: El Pilar to Tikal National Park.
+In the morning we shall visit El Pilar Reserve, with pine-oak forest at lower elevations than sites that we visited earlier in the tour.
+Two of our main targets will be Wine-throated Hummingbird and Bushy-crested Jay, but a long list of other birds are possible in the area, like the near endemic Black-capped Swallow, Black and Rufous-collared Thrushes, Gray Silky-Flycatcher, Blue-throated Motmot, Yellow-throated Brushfinch, and a host of stunning warblers, like Red-faced, Golden-cheeked, and Hermit Warblers, and Slate-throated Redstart.
+After lunch, we transfer to the airport in Guatemala City and fly to Flores International Airport, the gateway to the Mayan ruins of Tikal.
+The steamy lowland rainforest will be totally different from the mountainous regions of the first part of the tour.
+We’ll spend two nights at a lodge in Tikal.

 ACCOMMODATION: Good to excellent, all have private, en-suite bathrooms, full-time hot water, and 24h electricity.

-TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
-Tourist visas are currently not required for citizens of the US, Canada, UK, Australia, New Zealand, South Africa, and most European countries.
+TRAVEL REQUIREMENTS: A valid passport is required for entry into Guatemala.
+It must be valid for at least six months past the time of your scheduled return.
+A tourist visa is not currently required for citizens of the USA, Canada, the UK, the EU, Australia, South Africa, New Zealand, Japan, and many others.
 Travel requirements are subject to change; if you are unsure, please check with the nearest embassy or consulate, or ask our office staff for help.

-WHAT’S NOT INCLUDED?: Tip to the Tropical Birding tour leader; tips for luggage porters used anywhere; flights; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.
+WHAT’S NOT INCLUDED?: Tip to the Tropical Birding tour leader; tips for luggage porters if you require their services; international flights; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; emergency evacuation; other items or services not specifically mentioned as being included.